 Also, you can't always be sure that the supplements you buy contain exactly what's on the label.
 Researchers found that some supplements had ingredients that weren't listed or contained different amounts than described.

 Talk to your doctor before you try any vitamins, minerals, and herbal supplements.
-He can tell you whether they might interfere with other medicine you take.
+They can tell you whether they might interfere with other medicine you take.

 Research shows that people with lymphoma who get regular exercise are happier, healthier, and less tired than those who aren't active.
 Some physical activities you might try are walking, swimming, or strength training.